CryptomII/cryptom-models/README.md

 ### Tagging Behavior

-- **dev branch**: When code is merged to `dev`, the workflow updates the floating `dev-latest` tag to point to the latest build.
+- **dev branch**: When code is merged to `dev`, the workflow:
+  1. Automatically bumps the version in `package.json` based on commit messages
+  2. Builds the `dist/` folder with compiled TypeScript
+  3. Creates/updates the `dev-latest` tag
+  4. **Opens a new Pull Request** with the version bump and build artifacts

   This allows consumers to always get the latest dev version by installing `#dev-latest`.

-- **main branch**: When code is merged to `main`, the workflow creates a new immutable version tag (e.g., `v1.2.0`) based on the commit message conventions.
+- **main branch**: When code is merged to `main`, the workflow:
+  1. Automatically bumps the version in `package.json` based on commit messages
+  2. Builds the `dist/` folder with compiled TypeScript
+  3. Creates a new immutable version tag (e.g., `v1.2.0`)
+  4. **Opens a new Pull Request** with the version bump and build artifacts

 ## Development Workflow